 Mother – in the mirror

-Often I saw her sitting in front of the dresser, smoking a cigarette.
+I often saw my mother sitting in front of the dresser, smoking a cigarette.
 She’d be facing the mirror without looking into her reflection.
-She’d inhale with a small pop of her lips and slowly exhale the long trail of smoke.
+She inhaled with a small pop of her lips and released a long trail of smoke.
 Even with me in the room, she was alone, her and a cigarette.

-I imagined her smoking a cigarette in a small apartment in Tokyo.
-She’d be humming the songs she learned at the Utagoe Kissa, thinking of the school work, students’ activism on Okinawa, and the man who gave her a pearl necklace.
+I imagined her smoking in a 4.5 tatami-size apartment in Tokyo.
+She’d be humming the songs she learned at the utagoe coffeehouse, thinking of the school work, protest in Okinawa, and the man who gave her a pearl necklace.

 I’d put my arms around her neck and smell her scent, cigarette smoke mixed with Shiseido foundation.
-It’d dawn on me that she was not just my mother.
-She was an individual with the past, which was filled with anticipation, confusion, joy, and fear.
-She was once a girl like me.
+It’d dawn on me that she was not just my mother but an individual with the past.
+She was once a girl who had hopes and fears.
 But that girl existed only in the vanity mirror while the cigarette burned.
-Once it is put out, she was again a mother and a daughter-in-law.
+Once it was put out, she was again a mother and a daughter-in-law.